deibark/stocks/README.md

 When application is started, you will be redirected to http://localhost:3000/stock/gazpq.l

-To load different stocc, change the RIC in the url
+To load different stock, change the RIC in the url